aherbert/gdsc-smlm/docs/fitting_plugins.rst

        *   ``Fast MLE``: Use a fast Newton-Raphson gradient based maximum likelihood estimation (MLE).
 The probability model uses Poisson shot noise and Gaussian read noise.

-       *   ``Backtracking Fast MLE``: Use a modified ``Fast MLE`` algorithm.
-This allows backtracking along the search direction when the initial update step did not improve the fit.

        Each ``Fit Solver`` requires further parameters that are collected in a separate dialog.

    * - Fail Limit